Dry deck shelter

 USS Dallas (SSN-700) departs Souda Bay harbor with dry deck shelter attached in 2004.

 A dry deck shelter (DDS) is a removable module that can be attached to a submarine to allow divers easy exit and entrance while the boat is submerged.
-The host submarine must be specially modified to accommodate the DDS, with the appropriate mating hatch configuration, electrical connections, and piping for ventilation, divers' air, and draining water.
-The DDS can be used to deploy a SEAL Delivery Vehicle submersible, Navy divers, or Combat Rubber Raiding Craft (CRRC).
+The host submarine must be specially modified to accommodate the shelter, with the appropriate mating hatch configuration, electrical connections, and piping for ventilation, divers' air, and draining water.
+The shelter can be used to deploy SEAL Delivery Vehicle submersibles, Navy divers, or Combat Rubber Raiding Craft.

 Active and future DDS-capable submarines

 A pair of rigid-hulled inflatable boats operate alongside during a 1993 exercise.
 Archerfish has a dry deck shelter attached to its deck.

 Royal Navy

-In UK service it is formally named the Special Forces Payload Bay (SFPB) and was procured under ‘Project Chalfont’.
+British dry deck shelters are formally known as Special Forces Payload Bays and were procured under "Project Chalfont".